pqina/pintura-example-vue-2/README.md

-# Pintura Vue 2 example project
+# Vue 2 Image Editor with Pintura example project

 Run `npm install` to install project dependencies, then run `npm start` to start the development server.